But he answered and said, I am not sent but unto the lost sheep of the house of Israel.

 And if he shall neglect to hear them, tell [it] unto the church: but if he neglect to hear the church, let him be unto thee as an heathen man and a publican.

-he may not wholly listen
+he might not wholly listen

-he may not wholly listen
+he might not wholly listen

 And when he had begun to reckon, one was brought unto him, which owed him ten thousand talents.